“Education without values, as useful as it is, seems rather to make man a more clever devil”

 C S Lewis

-The P4C course (Philosophy for Children) is our unique programme of study that all of our Year 9, 10 and 11 students follow as part of their core curriculum offer.
+The P4C course (Philosophy for Children) is an approach that is used to deliver our Aspiring Futures programme.
 The course is delivered by a team of specialist trained teachers in Philosophy for Children within the Humanities team.
-The philosophical focus of the course centres mainly on ethical and moral philosophy and therefore encourages the students to think hard and debate respectfully their views and opinions on a range of sensitive and challenging topics.
+The philosophical elements of Aspiring Futures centres mainly on ethical and moral philosophy and therefore encourages the students to think hard and debate respectfully their views and opinions on a range of sensitive and challenging topics.

 “The function of education is to teach one to think intensively and to think critically.
 Intelligence plus character – that is the true goal of education”